romeomallavo/Email-Analysis-Phishing-/README.md

 ## Notes

 Always conduct email analysis in a controlled environment.
 Do not open or interact with suspicious emails or attachments on your local machine.

----

-Simply copy and paste this content into a `README.md` file in your GitHub repository.
-Adjust any sections as needed based on your specific findings or personal preferences.